cgio/bandcamp-engineer-challenges/README.md

 window.Launder("what_it()_returns");
 ```

 Two lines of text appear below each image.
 Reading from left to right, a sentence forms: `Think It() Through Then Call Launder()` This is a clue that indicates we need to analyze the information and then call Launder().
+If needed, we can later look at the page source to learn about Launder().

 The code in the images appears to be JavaScript pseudocode. `it()` builds and returns a string called `the_answer`.
 However, `it()` itself is not very useful. `lookup[]` appears to be an array to be used for decoding. `z()` in Image 2 accesses `lookup[]`.
 By studying Image 2's code, we can see that for a given character, an integer is recursively incremented until lookup occurs in `lookup[].` Recall the clue that appears at the top of the page: `it("dirty");`.
 The code implies a new string is built character by character.
 Considering this, we can try to mentally run "dirty" through the translation code, starting with "d":